- What are the basic hand embroidery tools I need for starting my embroidery project?

 Experiment and innovate – Basically some embroidery techniques like canvas work counted cross stitch etc are said to be better on a certain type of fabrics but that need not be the case strictly speaking.
 You can experiment with the fabric and the stitches you want on them.
 If you are innovative that will result in a special embroidery work you will cherish for a long time

-When you are cutting the fabric for the project, ensure you have enough fabric around the design, atleast 2″ would be ideal.
+When you are cutting the fabric for the project, ensure you have enough fabric around the design, atleast 2″ would be ideal

 How to transfer designs on to the fabric

-How to choose the right embroidery thread ?
+How to use embroidery thread ?

 One important tip for selecting the best embroidery thread which will result in a great looking finished project is buy your embroidery floss for a particular project from the same manufacturer to ensure consistency in the colors and thickness.